• Home

 • Privacy Policy

-I promise that the changes I’m going to share in this new “Sustainability at Home” series will be really easy to do – and will make a visible impact, too.
-Whatever your motivation is for having a more eco-friendly home, you might see benefits in other areas.
+I promise that the information I’m sharing about composting will be really easy to implement at home – and will make a visible impact, too.
+Whatever your motivation is for having a more eco-friendly home, you might see benefits in other areas!

 It started as an effort to reduce food waste.
 We made some changes in our home, and started keeping a small compost bin on the kitchen counter.
 We actually began composting with the idea that we would use the composted soil for the tomatoes we had just planted in our yard.